defoote/Decathlon-Analytics/README.md

 # Track-Analytics
-Analyzing Track and Field Results
+Analyzing Decathlon Results

-This repo contains various projects relating to analyzing track and field results.
+This repo conatins a database of decathlon results and different analyses of that database.